jross765/gnucash-api/README.md

   Cf. test classes `TestGnucashWritableCustomerInvoiceImpl`, `TestGnucashWritableVendorBillImpl` and  `TestGnucashWritableJobInvoiceImpl`.

 * GnuCash (the original software) "tricks" you with security symbols:
-  When you enter the same string into the "symbol" field and into the "ticker" field, then GnuCash will *not* save that symbol redundantly in a separate field, as you would expect and saves nothing for the symbol in the XML file (not even an indicative flag).
+  When you enter the same string into the "symbol" field and into the "ticker" field (technically "code"), then GnuCash will *not* save that symbol redundantly in a separate field, as you would expect and saves nothing for the symbol in the XML file (not even an indicative flag).